mysqljs/mysql/Readme.md

 * `typeCast`: Determines if column values should be converted to native JavaScript types.
 (Default: `true`)
 * `debug`: Prints protocol details to stdout.
 (Default: `false`)
+* `multipleStatements`: Allow multiple mysql statements per query.
+Be careful with this, it exposes you to SQL injection attacks.
+(Default: `false)

 ## Terminating connections